-- Place the VCC, GND, U, V, and W pins with thick traces because high current passes through these traces. - Place the 10- $\mu$ F capacitor between VCC and GND, and as close to the VCC and GND pins as possible. - Place the capacitor between CPP and CPN, and as close to the CPP and CPN pins as possible. - Connect the GND, PGND, and SWGND under the thermal pad. - Keep the thermal pad connection as large as possible, on both the bottom side and top sides.
+- Place the VCC, GND, U, V, and W pins with thick traces because high current passes through these traces. - Place the 10-μF capacitor between VCC and GND, and as close to the VCC and GND pins as possible. - Place the capacitor between CPP and CPN, and as close to the CPP and CPN pins as possible. - Place the capacitor between V1P8 and GND, and as close to the V1P8 pin as possible. - Connect GND, PGND, and SWGND under the thermal pad. - Keep the thermal pad connection as large as possible, on both the bottom side and top sides.
 It should be one piece of copper without any gaps. - If EEPROM is programmed, it is okay to leave SCL and SDA floating.